Language lessons across Australia & New Zealand

 Skype, Google Meet or Zoom Online Group (Closed or Open) General or Business Portuguese

-Two or more people can benefit studying Portuguese together as these Portuguese lessons are also offered to groups (Two-to-One Portuguese Lessons or Small Group In-Company Portuguese Lessons).
-Every student must have the same degree of knowledge of the language, the same business or language needs and the ability to study at the same time and place as everybody else.
-The booking has to be made for all students simultaneously.
-Listen & Learn does not advocate group sessions of more than 6-8 people, though Taster Portuguese Lessons can be experienced by up to 12 people.
+Those wishing to learn Portuguese in groups of two or more together (Two-to-One Portuguese Lessons or Small Group In-Company Portuguese Lessons) can sign up for our group classes.
+All students must be at nearly the same level of Portuguese proficiency, have the same needs from the language and be able to study at the same time and place as the others.
+Bookings must be made for all students simultaneously.
+Listen & Learn does not propose group sizes of more than 6-8 people, but In-Company Taster Portuguese Lessons can occur with up to 12 people.
 Enquire now about our Portuguese Courses or Take A Free Portuguese Level Test

 Top Tips For…